LOOKING FOR ASSISTANCE

 What is the purpose of this service?

-The Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program, provides financial assistance to eligible people with low incomes and resources purchase food products.
-SNAP benefits are simple to use when purchasing food products at the grocery store.
+The Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program, provides financial assistance to eligible New Mexicans with low income and limited resources to purchase food products.
+SNAP benefits are simple to use to purchase qualifying food products at participating grocery stores.

 Who can receive SNAP food assistance?

-The federal government sets the rules for who qualifies for SNAP Benefits and determines the amount of SNAP Benefits for which one may receive each month.
-HSD will help determine if a person qualifies for SNAP.
-This normally depends on how much money a person earns each month, and it also depends on what a person may own.
+The federal government sets the guidelines for SNAP Benefits and determines the amount of SNAP Benefits an individual may receive each month.
+Using these guidelines, HSD will help determine if a person qualifies for SNAP.
+Financial information, such as income and what you own, are considered when determining if you can receive benefits.

 Basic SNAP Rules

-When applying for SNAP benefits, there are some basic rules that apply to any person who may potentially receive benefits.
-They are:
+There are some basic rules that apply to any person who may be eligible to receive SNAP benefits.

 - You must be a U.S. Citizen or a qualified lawful resident